drensokoli/repset/README.md

 RepSet is a modern, progressive web application designed to help you plan, track, and achieve your fitness goals.
 Built with Next.js 13, it features a comprehensive exercise database, custom workout planning, and progress tracking capabilities.

-## ✨ Features
+## Features

-- **📊 Workout Planning**: Create and customize weekly workout routines
+- **Workout Planning**: Create and customize weekly workout routines
-- **🏋️ Exercise Database**: Access to a comprehensive library of exercises with detailed instructions
+- **Exercise Database**: Access to a comprehensive library of exercises with detailed instructions
-- **📅 Weekly Calendar**: Visual calendar interface for planning workouts
+- **Weekly Calendar**: Visual calendar interface for planning workouts
-- **💪 Progress Tracking**: Monitor your fitness journey with detailed workout logs
+- **Progress Tracking**: Monitor your fitness journey with detailed workout logs
-- **📱 PWA Support**: Install as a mobile app with offline functionality
+- **PWA Support**: Install as a mobile app with offline functionality
-- **🔐 Secure Authentication**: Google OAuth and email-based authentication
+- **Secure Authentication**: Google OAuth and email-based authentication
-- **🌙 Dark Mode**: Beautiful UI with light and dark theme support
-- **⚡ Fast Performance**: Optimized with Next.js 13 App Router and Vercel deployment
+- **Fast Performance**: Optimized with Next.js 13 App Router and Vercel deployment

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites